almondheil/csc105-python-tutorial/resources.rst

   across the documentation for the other projects in this list, because it's so fantastic at performing operations on whole lists at once and at generating fake data to plot.

-With that, I'm pretty much finished with this little tutorial!
-I hope you found it helpful!